Website Manager

 Pregame Meeting

-● Prior to the start of the game, both team managers will meet the umpire at home plate with completed lineup cards.
-The lineup cards will clearly list the following:
+● Prior to the start of the game, both team managers will meet the umpire at home plate with completed

-○ First & last name of each player and uniform number
+○ First & last name of each player and uniform number.

 ○ Borrowed players will be identified on the lineup card by placing a ‘B’ next to their name.